BAH Calculator

 BAH Diff

-2024 Military BAH Rates
+2025 Military BAH Rates

-2024 military BAH rates have already been released.
-There will be an average BAH increase of 5.4% for 2024 military BAH rates over 2023.
-Yours could be slightly more or slightly less depending on where you’re posted.
-This is great news, especially since the 2023 military BAH rates already saw their own record increase of 12.1% last year to account for rapid inflation.
-However, if you don’t see such a strong increase, it’s no cause for alarm.
+2025 military BAH rates have been released.
+There is an average BAH increase of 5.4% for 2025 military BAH rates over 2024, which makes it the second year in a row to increase at an above-average rate.
+Yours could be slightly more or less, depending on where you’re posted.
+However, if you don’t see such a substantial increase, it’s no cause for alarm.
 You may not see an increase in your personal BAH and may even see a decrease.
-The possible reasons for that are:

-• Expected out-of-pocket costs for servicemembers’ rent have increased gradually over the last few years.
+- Expected out-of-pocket costs for service members’ rent have increased gradually over the last few years.

-• The estimated cost of renter’s insurance is no longer included.
+- The estimated cost of renter’s insurance is no longer included.

 Overseas Housing Allowance